Welcome to referendum.govt.nz

 What happens after the votes are counted?

-If more than 50% of the vote is 'Yes', recreational use of cannabis won't become legal straight away.
-After the election, the incoming Government will need to follow a process to introduce a Bill to Parliament that would make recreational use of cannabis legal.
+If more than 50% of voters vote 'Yes' in the referendum, recreational use of cannabis won't become legal straight away.
+After the election, the incoming Government can introduce a Bill to Parliament that would make recreational use of cannabis legal.
 This process would include the opportunity for the public to share their thoughts and ideas on how the law might work.